 Take the Automation Controls Engineer for example, the very first requirement is a bachelors degree like all the other companies but usually they don't list literally different verticals of engineering "Bachelor’s degree in Electrical, Mechanical or Mechatronics Engineering, Computer Science or equivalent industry experience".

-So there has been this progression to multi skilled, multi platformed, with different lenses that has become more of the appetite.
+So there has been this progression to multi-skilled, multi-platformed, with different lenses that has become more of the appetite.

 With this mix I thought that what Tesla is looking for in their engineers could serve the best blueprint for the widest range of engineers to think about for themselves.
-Think of this as the meta engineer skills list.
+Think of this as the meta engineers skills list.